 The Federal Communication Commission granted $900 million in December to SpaceX for Starlink expansion.
 The internet company is now looking to get a hand over of $20.4 Billion from the FCC's rural digital opportunity fund to go big.

 "With every launch, we get closer to connecting more people across the world," said Siva Bharadwaj, a SpaceX space operations engineer, during a broadcast of SpaceX's latest launch of Starlink satellites.

 SpaceX decided to launch the beta version of Starlink's services last October.
 Since then, it has had over 10,000 beta testers.
-Users only need a $200 satellite receiver the size of a large pizza box.
+Users only need a router and satellite receiver of large pizza box size for $499.
 Because there is no conventional ground infrastructure required, the Starlink Beta testers predominantly live in rural and underdeveloped areas of Canada and the US.

 To put things in perspective, let's talk about Rendel, the Starlink tester.
 Rendel manages and owns a 160-acre farm in Michigan's Upper Peninsula.
 He has been a victim of poor internet service since forever.
 After spending $500 for the equipment that includes a flat dish and antenna, and $99 per month for service, he's now experiencing over 100 MB of download speed and upto 25 MB of upload speed.

 According to Rendel, his previous internet service provider wasn't even close.
 After being able to host zoom meetings and watch movies, Rendel said, "This is a game-changer.
 It makes me feel like I'm part of civilization again."

 Beta-testers are reporting a speed of 200Mbps, and 150Mbps even in remote areas of Canada.
 According to Elon Musk, users will enjoy up to 300Mbps by year end.
 Starlink plans to provide 10Gbps to its users in the coming years.